nusretyalcn/nusretyalcn/README.md

 ### Hi there 👋

 # 💫 About Me:
-I'm currently working on .Net Core<br>I'm currently learning Swift<br>Ask me about Swift
+I'm currently learning Swift<br>Ask me about Swift

 ## 🌐 Socials: